The New York Times Spelling Bee

-The New York Times Spelling Bee, or simply the Spelling Bee, is a word game distributed in print and electronic format by The New York Times.
-Created by Frank Longo, the game debuted in a weekly print format in 2014, with a digital daily version with an altered scoring system launching on May 9, 2018.
+The New York Times Spelling Bee, or simply the Spelling Bee, is a word game distributed in print and electronic format by The New York Times as part of The New York Times Games.
+Created by Frank Longo, the game debuted in a weekly print format on February 22, 2015.
+A digital daily version with an altered scoring system launched on May 9, 2018.

 Gameplay

-The game presents players with a grid of 7 letters arrayed in a honeycomb structure.
+The game presents players with a hexagonal grid of 7 letters arrayed in a honeycomb structure.
 The player scores points by using the letters to form words consisting of four or more letters.
 However, any words proposed by the player must include the letter at the center of the honeycomb.
 Each letter can be used more than once.
+You get one point for each letter in the word, except four letter words only score 1 point.
 Scoring points leads to progressively higher praise for the player's effort, such as "Solid", "Amazing", and "Genius".
-Each puzzle is guaranteed to have at least one pangram, which awards the player the largest number of points when found.
+Each puzzle is guaranteed to have at least one pangram, a word containing at least one of each of the seven letters.
+Pangrams award 7 extra points (e.g. a seven-letter pangram scores 14 points).
 If the player finds all of the possible words in a given puzzle, they achieve the title of "Queen Bee".

+In 2021, the editor Sam Ezersky stated his intention to never include the letter S in a puzzle.
+He said this inclusion would make the game too simple to win by adding plurals.
+An exception was made on March 12, 2025, when the letter S was included to celebrate the 2,500th edition of the Spelling Bee.
+The letter S was included also on September 2, 2025.

 Creation

-Spelling Bee was created by Frank Longo following a proposal from Will Shortz, who was inspired by the puzzle game Polygon from The Times.
-The game launched in its print format in 2014 as a weekly feature in The New York Times Magazine.
+Spelling Bee was created by Frank Longo following a proposal from Will Shortz, who was inspired by “a popular feature in British newspapers”, namely the puzzle game Polygon from The Times.
+The game launched in its print format in 2015 as a weekly feature in The New York Times Magazine.
 The game's digital version debuted on May 9, 2018.
 The cartoon bee mascot, Beeatrice, was designed by Robert Vinluan for the digital version.
-As of August 2021, the game is maintained by Sam Ezersky, who is responsible for constructing the daily puzzle, which goes live at 3 A.M.
+As of October 2025, the game is maintained by Sam Ezersky, who is responsible for constructing the daily puzzle, which goes live at 3 A.M.
 Eastern Time every day.